oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_actions_module.rst

 ..
 Description

 - Perform actions on an Instance resource in Oracle Cloud Infrastructure
+- Moves an instance into a different compartment within the same tenancy.
+For information about moving resources between compartments, see `Moving Resources to a Different Compartment <https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#moveRes>`_.
+- When you move an instance to a different compartment, associated resources such as boot volumes and VNICs are not moved.
 - Performs one of the following power actions on the specified instance:
 - - **START** - Powers on the instance.
 - - **STOP** - Powers off the instance.